 What began as a clever parody of Apple adverts ended as a fantastic example of how to correctly use reactive marketing to launch a product.
 In the month after the release of the vegan sausage roll, shares at Greggs went up by 7% to an all-time high of £17.13, and sales rose by 10%.

 Usually when we think of PR stunts, we think of brands trying to gain audience reach, drive sales and inevitably raise profit margins.
-However this year, human rights organisation Amnesty International teamed up with creative agency VCCP to create a high-impact PR stunt.
+However this year, human rights organisation Amnesty International teamed up with creative agency VCCP once again to shed light on an important issue.

 Aiming to bring attention to the UK law that separates refugee families, the organisation cordoned off a zone in the Southbank and had security guards patrolling to ensure that families were not passing through together.
-If parents insisted on passing through the area, they had to leave their children behind in the care of the guards.
-This is the second installation Amnesty International has created in the Southbank area for this issue.
-Their 2018 Mothering Sunday stunt, featuring families in a glass box, managed to inspire 13,715 people to email their MP’s, resulting in 131 MP’s voting in favour of the Family Reunion Bill.
+If parent’s insisted on passing through the area, they had to leave their children behind in the care of the guards.
+This is the second installation Amnesty International has created in the Southbank for this issue, with the 2018 Mothering Sunday stunt featuring families in a glass box managed to inspire 13,715 people to email their MP’s, resulting in 131 MP’s voting in favour of the Family Reunion Bill.
 However, since then, the bill has not progressed, prompting the organisation to bring it to public attention once again in a stunt that shows that PR is not just for commercial interest.

 Staff will also be encouraging children to “Sign for a Snack”, where a free piece of fruit will be given to those who successfully master basic words.